 All modules are compulsory, although there is considerable choice of topic for assessments in the theory modules.
 The practice modules are set out to extend your own work.

 The teaching staff for the Fine Arts programme contribute to the FAR (Fine Art Research) unit which forms a focus for their research.
-In addition, other active arts research occurs in the Sonic Art Research Unit and Social Sculpture Research Unit.
+In addition, other active arts research occurs in the Sonic Art Research Unit.